Let’s talk about Mark Twain, winter, and San Francisco.

-Speaking earlier of gridiron bons mots, we linked to this page from Google Books.
-The page is from The Quote Verifier, a book by Ralph Keyes.
+While we were speaking earlier of gridiron bons mots, we linked to The Quote Verifier, a book by Ralph Keyes excerpted on Google Books.
 (Mr. Keyes seems to have turned out a nice variety of books on writing, misquotes, wit and wisdom, and so forth.
 He also collects chrome toasters.)

-Anyway, at the bottom of that page about Robert Benchley and dry martinis, we found a separate entry about the quote “The coldest winter I ever spent was a summer in San Francisco.”
+At the bottom of that page about Robert Benchley and dry martinis, we found a separate entry about the quote “The coldest winter I ever spent was a summer in San Francisco.”
 Keyes says it has been attributed to Robert Louis Stevenson, H.L.
-Mencken and others, but especially to Mark Twain.
+Mencken and others, but especially to Mark Twain, the great writer, humorist and gadabout.

 Mark Twain is the guy I always heard it attributed to when I lived in the Bay Area, and I heard it attributed to him a lot.
 But Keyes says “Not so!”